UTandor/chat-bot-dev/README.md

 - **Welcome Page**: The application loads a welcome page.
 - **Chat Interaction**: Users can enter chat messages.
 - **Dynamic Routing**: Users can change the URL to "/chat/{message}" for specific chat interactions.
+- **Examples**: The user can click an example and it will load it into the chat thing.
+- **Languages UI**: Consists of a modal with buttons showing the languages which are useable.

 ### Routing